-A look at what goes into building effective advocacy campaigns that create change
+A look at what goes into building effective advocacy campaigns that creates change

 The following article originally appeared in the fall 2018 edition of Sage Magazine (Advocacy in Action)